-- Improvements will be made to the pedestrian connection to the existing "Ridley Turning" bus stops to the north of the site on the A227 South Street.
-This includes providing the existing uncontrolled crossing points of Heron Hill Lane and the A227 South Street with tactile paving; - Information presented via Travel Information Pack, including the latest bus and train timetable information, ticket prices and discounts, as well as details of useful websites1; and - Liaising with public transport operators about the possibility of providing 'taster' tickets (e.g. annual bus passes or Network Railcards) for new residents for a set period after occupation.
+- Information presented via Travel Information Pack, including the latest bus and train timetable information, ticket prices and discounts, as well as details of useful websites; - Enhancements to existing bus stop infrastructure on Downs Road; - A proportionate contribution towards the increased service frequency of the 308 bus service; - Re-routing of existing services within Istead Rise to route along Downs Road to assist those with mobility issues; - Liaising with public transport operators about the possibility of providing 'taster' tickets (e.g. annual bus passes or Network Railcards) for new residents for a set period after occupation.